 Cash Accounting for VAT Returns

 HMRC has a cash accounting scheme for VAT.
-If the business turnover is £1.35 million or less, you can join the scheme, and you are VAT registered.
+If your business turnover is £1.35 million or less, you can join the scheme, and you will be VAT registered.

-The main advantage of using the cash accounting scheme is that you pay HMRC the VAT when paid and not when an invoice is issued.
+The main advantage of using the cash accounting scheme is that you pay HMRC the VAT when you pay it, not when an invoice is issued.

-A business can use accrual accounting or a cash basis for the financial reports and use the VAT cash scheme.
+A business can prepare financial reports using accrual accounting or a cash basis and the VAT cash scheme.

 Accrual Basis Accounting